syncdoth/mrc_serve/README.md

 ## Modify handler.py

 As because of some conflicts in the fairseq repo, you have to set the data path manually.
-Go to line 42 of `handler.py` file, and change the path to the absolute path to the folder that you store pretrained checkpoints (the folder you created in the above step).
+Go to line 21 of `handler.py` file, and change the global variable `DATA_PATH` to the absolute path to the folder that you store pretrained checkpoints (the folder you created in the above step).

 ## create model archive